DhruvManiya/On-At-Man/README.md

 # On-At-Man
-This is project about taking attandance online .
+This is project about taking attendance online .
 I developed it from vue.js and other vue features like vuex and vue-router .
-From this site you can take attadance and add your new subjects etc.
+From this site you can take attendance and add your new subjects etc.